aduwillie/ad-graphql-basics/README.md

 ## Client

 The client side is intended to cover a bunch of client-side frameworks.
 It is to be noted that the interaction of a queries, mutations and subscriptions can be treated separately i.e. the query and mutation interactions can be safely conducted via http whereas the subscription interactions are best server via a bi-directional medium such as websockets.

-### Dependencies

-The following are the dependencies needed to have the client side working smoothly.
-They can all be installed via `npm install <dependency_name>`.

-- apollo-client
-- apollo-link-
-- apollo-link-http
-- apollo-link-ws
-- apollo-utilities
-- subscriptions-transport-ws

-Also, webpack is used to help with bundling of the client side javascript code.
-It should be noted the loaders are essential to having webpack work as intended.
-The webpack config is as follows:

 ```
 const path = require('path');